Marini Farm CSA

 Shares will be distributed on Wednesdays from 10 AM - 6:30 PM.
 If you are unable to pick up your share you may designate someone to pick up for you.
-If you are running late and will not be at the Farm prior to our 6:30 PM closing we recommend that you call ahead of time to let us know that you are on your way.
-If you miss your pick up we are unable to carry over your share to the next day or credit you for the next week.
-What we will do is donate your share to a local food pantry or a charitable organization.
+If you are running late and will not be at the farm prior to our 6:30 PM closing we recommend that you call ahead of time to let us know that you are on your way.
+If you miss your pick up we are unable to carry over your share to the next day or credit you for the next week, we will do is donate your share to a local food pantry.

-Yes.
-If space is available at the time your application is received we will contact you to work out a payment plan to get your membership started as soon as possible.
-However, since we pride ourselves on quality and customer service, if your application is received and our membership for the 2017 growing season is full we will put you on the waiting list for the 2018 growing season.
+Yes. if space is available at the time your application is received we will contact you to work out a payment plan to get your membership started as soon as possible.
+However, since we pride ourselves on quality and customer service, if your application is received and our membership for the 2018 growing season is full we will put you on the waiting list for the 2019 growing season.

 Will all the produce come from Marini Farms?

 Some CSA's do not grow anything, just market local farm products.
-It is a personal challenge for us to be the majority producer of the produce you will receive from our CSA.
+We expect to be the majority producer of the produce you will receive from our CSA.
 That in mind, we do have crop failures and want to be sure you are satisfied.
 If we find the need to bring in produce, it will only be high quality produce from other premium local growers with whom Marini Farm has cultivated partnerships.

 What if I receive something I do not like or want?